And alas, here I am: a rural Pennsylvanian working as an Advertising intern in the city of Washington, D.C. How did I even get here?

 - Your internship is a learning opportunity—ask questions, seek answers, and embrace others’ viewpoints.
 When you begin your internship, don’t be afraid to ask questions.
 Your supervisors and colleagues don’t expect you to be a pro at writing press releases, producing radio spots, etc. You are shadowing individuals who are (presumably) professionals in their respective fields.
 As such, they are a vital resource for learning about the ins-and-outs of the field!
 And also, just between you and me, the supervisors love answering your questions.
 Not only does it show that you care, it shows that you have a genuine interest in your colleague’s perspective.

 And with that, this concludes my first blog post!
-I will continue to post more tips, recommendations, etc., as my internship persists.
+I will post more tips, recommendations, etc., as my internship continues.
 Best of luck with your internships/work opportunities, my friends!
 The next time you hear from me, I will have completed my first day at the Kennedy Center as the Advertising: Editorial Communications intern.
 Stay tuned!